-Plus, you give your good gut bacteria more food to eat, helping them to be stronger than the bad bacteria nourished by sugar, alcohol, processed meats, refined foods, and sugar substitutes to name a few.
-Eating fruits and vegetables are your biggest toxin fighters, and blood oranges add an extra punch during the winter months.
+Moreover, you’ll be giving your good gut bacteria more food to consume, helping them to be stronger than the bad bacteria nourished by sugar, alcohol, processed meats, refined foods, and sugar substitutes (to name a few).
+Fruits and vegetables are your biggest toxin fighters, and blood oranges add an extra punch during the winter months.

-No surprise that blood oranges are high in vitamin C, fiber, several B vitamins including folate, vitamin A, calcium, potassium, and powerful phytonutrients like their citrus cousins.
+It’s no surprise that blood oranges are high in vitamin C, fiber, several B vitamins including folate, vitamin A, calcium, potassium, and powerful phytonutrients, similar to their citrus cousins.
 Citrus, in general, brings some impressive nutrition to your body.
-Citrus appears to helps boost your immune system to fight illness, help combat cancer and cardiovascular disease and possibly even help asthma sufferers.
+Citrus fruits appear to helps to boost your immune system to fight illness, to combat cancer and cardiovascular disease, and possibly to help asthma sufferers.
 Red Grapefruit, for instance, is loaded with some impressive cancer-fighting compounds.

 Eat half of your meals and snacks in fruits and vegetables for your daily “detox cleanse” and don’t forget to eat a variety of colors, including bright and dark colors.
 Blood oranges are a perfect winter fruit full of these powerful phytonutrients and lots of vitamin C to boot.
 Take February’s Healthy Challenge and eat blood oranges while they’re still in season.